-• The liabilities of the Lancashire County Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and projected earnings for current employees.
+- The liabilities of the Lancashire County Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and projected earnings for current employees.

-- Liabilities are discounted to their value at current prices using a discount rate of 2.4% (based on the indicative rate of return on high quality corporate bonds).
+- Liabilities are discounted to their value at current prices using a discount rate.

 - The assets of the Lancashire County Pension Fund attributable to the Council are included in the Balance Sheet at their fair value:

 - Quoted securities current bid price

 - Unquoted securities professional estimate

 - Unitised securities current bid price

 - Property market value